-Modern Assembly Language Programming with the ARM Processor carefully explains the concepts of assembly language programming, slowly building from simple examples towards complex programming on bare-metal embedded systems.
-Considerable emphasis is put on showing how to develop good, structured assembly code.
+Modern Assembly Language Programming with the ARM Processor is a tutorial-based book on assembly language programming using the ARM processor.
+It presents the concepts of assembly language programming in different ways, slowly building from simple examples towards complex programming on bare-metal embedded systems.

 - Concepts are illustrated and reinforced with a large number of tested and debugged assembly and C source listing